 School Psychologist: Dr. Beth Fowler is the EHS Staff Psychologist.
 She is available to see students, parents, and staff for consultation and brief counseling.
 For appointments, call 713-824-2113 or email@example.com.
 Her office is co-located in the school clinic in the Chapel, behind the altar wall, and can be accessed through the Transept.
 Dr. Fowler's services are provided free for EHS families and staff.
 On occasion, EHS will recommend that a student see Dr. Fowler.
 If you do not want your child to be seen by Dr. Fowler, please notify her at the contact information listed above.

-School Nurse: Mrs. Jane Kavanagh assists with students who become ill during the day, contacting parents as needed, and coordinates between the school and parents regarding extended medical absences.
-Contact Jane Kavanagh, R.N. (firstname.lastname@example.org; 713-512-3403).
+School Nurse: Mrs. Connie Thomas assists with students who become ill during the day, contacting parents as needed, and coordinates between the school and parents regarding extended medical absences.
+The school clinic is located in the Chapel, behind the altar area, and can be accessed through the Transept.
+Contact Connie Thomas, RN at firstname.lastname@example.org or 713-512-3403.

-Academic Deans: The Academic Dean and Assistant Academic Dean are available to assist parents and students with academic matters.
-Parents and students can receive advice concerning course selection, have questions answered, and receive help in structuring a program that best meets the needs and abilities of the individual student.
-Contact Academic Dean, Mary Newton (email@example.com; 713-512-3412) or Assistant Academic Dean, Eric Lerch (firstname.lastname@example.org; 713-512-3690).
+Academic Dean: The Academic Dean assists parents and students with academic matters, such as advice concerning course selection and help in structuring a program that best meets the needs and abilities of each student.
+Contact Academic Dean, Mrs. Nancy Eisenberg at email@example.com or 713-512-3412.